thisisevilevil/evilevil365/_posts/2025-09-24-TAP-Autopilot-Reboots.md

 ![OtherUser](/assets/images/2025-09-26-TAP-And-Autopilot/OtherUser-2.png?raw=true "Other User - Sign in screen")

 D) After enrollment finishes, the user sets up Windows Hello.
 Problem solved?
 Not really.
 But the user is now on the desktop.
 E) When the device is locked, after the user is on the desktop, the same issue from step C reappears.
-Also, Clicking the user/password button for some reason show "Username" and "PIN".
+Also, Clicking the PIN button for some reason shows "Username" and "PIN".

 The user can unlock the device either by using TAP again or by entering UPN + PIN from Windows Hello enrollment.
 This is **Problem #2**.
 ![OtherUser](/assets/images/2025-09-26-TAP-And-Autopilot/OtherUser-LockScreen-1.png?raw=true "Other User - Lockscreen")